 machines already; and chances are you're already using it if you

-use Unix! ;-)
+use Unix! ;-).
+To

 install SSH onto a Debian GNU/Linux system, simply type: